Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 	- The manual override switch has been actuated.

 ## Adaptive Threshhold Theory of Operation
-- Incoming water pressure varies by several psi during the course of a day, usually building up during the night and dropping as people arise in the morning.
 - The adaptive threshhold is based on a "leaky peak detector".
  	- It rides 1 psi below the incoming MAX psi as the incoming psi slowly ebbs and flows.
   	- A faster then normal drop in psi below the threshold initiates the 10 minute flow timer and also sets second thresshold to determine when the flow has stopped.